 YouTube

 Load video

-Denmark’s first Eurovision entry in 1957 was the song “Skibet Skal Sejle I Nat”, which was performed by Birthe Wilke and Gustav Winckler.
-The song achieved an impressive 3rd place in the contest, marking Denmark’s debut in the competition.
-This year’s participation will be Denmark’s 51st entry in the Eurovision Song Contest.
+Denmark’s inaugural entry into the Eurovision Song Contest in 1957 was the captivating tune „Skibet Skal Sejle I Nat,“ performed by Birthe Wilke and Gustav Winckler.
+Remarkably, the song secured an impressive 3rd place, marking a strong debut for Denmark in the competition.
+This year’s participation will mark Denmark’s 53nd entry in the Eurovision Song Contest, highlighting the country’s enduring presence on the Eurovision stage.

+YouTube